vchennapalli/Quora-question-pairs/README.md

 * MODEL TRAINING

-   - python3 siameseNetwork.py     // Trains the model and generates predictions.
+   - python3 siameseNetwork.py

 * GENERATING PREDICTIONS ON AN ALREADY TRAINED MODEL

    - cd ../models
    - Download the pre-trained model from https://drive.google.com/file/d/1ddvHgG42KQG6uuZVtcxSzNhy_CeBDmKt/view?usp=sharing as mentioned in the requirements into this folder.
-   - unzip siameseLSTM_MODEL.zip (
+   - unzip siameseLSTM_MODEL.zip
    - cd ../src
-   -  python3 kaggle_submission.py  // For generating predictions on an already trained model.
+   -  python3 kaggle_submission.py

 * The file to be submitted on Kaggle, kaggle_sub.csv, could be found in ../results file.